vaakash/aakash-web/docs/git-it-write/faq.md

 ### What are not published ?

 Any folder/file starting with `_` (underscore), `.` (dot) won't be considered for publishing.
+You can also add `skip_file` property to the file header to ignore that file.

-### From which branch files will be picked ?
-Can I select a branch ?
+### Can I publish files from any branch?

-Right now files are picked only from the `master` branch and there is no option to select other branches.
+Yes, you can publish files from the branch of your choice.

 ### How will be the posts published ?